-- (1) GERM 304 is the prerequisite for all senior-level courses (except GERM 265); GERM 306 is the prerequisite for GERM 406, 407, 408, and 409; and GERM 351 or 352 is the prerequisite for all 400-level German literature courses. - (2) GERM 351/352 may not be taken after completion of any 400-level German literature course.
-GERM 333 or 343 may be taken concurrently with or after 400-level literature courses. - (3) German-speaking students and students beginning their studies with more than matriculation German may be admitted to courses numbered 301 and above in their first year if they pass a departmental placement test and obtain the permission of the Dean of Arts.
+- (1) GERM 304 is the prerequisite for all senior-level courses (except GERM 265); GERM 306 is the prerequisite for GERM 408, and 409; and GERM 351 or 352 is the prerequisite for all 400-level German literature courses. - (2) German-speaking students and students beginning their studies with more than matriculation German may be admitted to courses numbered 303 and above in their first year if they pass a departmental placement test.
 Such students are required to consult the Department before registration.
-Also see §44.5(2)e. - (4) Courses in German culture and literature will be taught in German, and texts will be read in German, unless otherwise noted.
+Also see \$44.5(2)e. - (3) Courses in German culture and literature will be taught in German, and texts will be read in German, unless otherwise noted.
 Essays and examinations in these courses may generally be written in German or English, with no reward or penalty to the student for choosing one language over the other.
 However, those majoring in the BA (Honors), BA, and BEd programs must write all essays except for GERM 495 in German; they may write their examinations in either language.